Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

    care is needed.
 2. Create a baseline.
 This should be really simple, i.e. just mmap the input and implement the most naive algorithm you can think of.
 3. Come up with new ideas to implement.
-This can be done qualitatively, by trying to write a faster implementation that uses SIMD, or quantitatively by using tools (perf, processor trace, uICA etc)
+This can be done qualitatively, by thinking of new ideas or faster approaches, or quantitatively by using tools (perf, processor trace, uICA etc).
+The quantitative approach is only useful up to a certain level, after which it's more research and hypothesis testing.
 4. Implement the idea and create a new submission.
 5. If you're #1 on the leaderboard or out of energy and ideas, take a break and move on to a new problem.
 If not, go back to step 3.